 Over the last year or two I've been enjoying alot of different games, including Bioshock, Crysis (and Crysis Warhead), Gears of War, Mass Effect, Silent Storm, S.T.A.L.K.E.R.: Shadow of Chernobyl (and the prequel, Clear Sky) as well as The Witcher.
 At the time of writing I'm playing a couple of different games besides Far Cry 2, namely Left 4 Dead, Grand Theft Auto IV and Fallout 3.

 S.T.A.L.K.E.R.: Shadow of Chernobyl was released in March, 2007.
 In case you don't know it, or haven't heard of it, it's a first-person shooter for the PC.
 The game was in development for more than seven years, and it was delayed several times.
 I was anxiously awaiting its release since it looked really promising; it has one of the most intruiging locales: the Chernobyl power plant the Ukraine.
 Although many things were cut from the game, it still proved to be an excellent experience.
-The awesome atmosphere and depth of the game inspired me to create The Zone Survival Guide This link takes you to another website - a website similiar to this one, with focus on the single-player portion of the game.
+The awesome atmosphere and depth of the game inspired me to create The Zone Survival Guide - a website similiar to this one, with focus on the single-player portion of the game.
 Creating The Zone Survival Guide was alot of fun, and it also quickly made it apparent that the game was indeed very deep, unlike many other first-person shooters.
 It also inspired me to create this website which I started basically when I started to play Far Cry 2; although this game is not nearly as complex or deep, I still found it interesting to put together.
 I hope you'll find some of the information useful.

 I started to create this guide right after I picked up Far Cry 2.
 While the game was far from as deep as I had hoped, I decided to continue working on this website hoping that at least some of the information will prove useful.
 As I've mentioned elsewhere, much of the information featured here is somewhat trivial, however I do hope that pages like the Interactive Maps and Diamonds will at least be helpful to some of you.